 This creates a big authentication and authorization headache.
-For example, if a consumer wanted to print photos from a social media site at a photo printing service and pay with credit card rewards points, the user has to give permission for the printing service to access his social media photo album as well as his rewards account.
-The challenge is to do this without requiring the user to give his login credentials to the printing service.
+For example, let's say a consumer wants to print photos from a social media site at a photo printing service and pay with credit card rewards points.
+The user has to give permission for the printing service to access their social media photo album as well as their rewards account.
+The challenge is to do this without requiring the user to give their login credentials to the printing service.

 MyBucks could get your account information by asking you for your full log in details (usernames and passwords) and logging into your various brokerage accounts.
 However, this is not an optimal or wise arrangement.
 Giving that level of access to your personal financial accounts to a third party exposes you too much risk.
 It may not even suit MyBucks’ branding goals.
 They probably don’t want to appear as if they want too much of your private information.

-The OpenID approach, which enables you to log into a site using credentials from a third party, such as Google or Facebook, has numerous limitations that make it far from ideal for the MyBucks use case.
+The OpenID approach enables you to log into a site using credentials from a third party, such as Google or Facebook.
+But it has numerous limitations that make it far from ideal for the MyBucks use case.
 The OpenID approach would not be able to restrict the type of information that you might want to restrict MyBucks from having access to.
-OpenID by itself provides primarily an all or nothing approach.
+With OpenID, it's all or nothing.

 OAuth allows an application to request access to third party systems without the need to share sensitive personal login information with MyBucks.
 Rather, it creates a secure token that allows one system to access specific information and functionality from another system.